org-arl/unet-blog/_posts/2018-09-14-Developing-location-agent-for-UnetStack.md

   turnRate = 0
 ```

-Once the `location` agent is loaded and running, the modem's will be location aware.
-Any activity (e.g. transmission, reception etc.) can request the location information from the `node` agent using a [`ParameterReq`](https://www.unetstack.net/javadoc/index.html?org/arl/unet/ParameterReq.html) for geotagging.
+Once the `location` agent is loaded and running, the modem will be location aware.
+Any agent can request the location information from the `node` agent using a [`ParameterReq`](https://www.unetstack.net/javadoc/index.html?org/arl/unet/ParameterReq.html) for geotagging.